seetadev/GovtInvoice/README.md

 #### Impact

-By leveraging Optimism's low-cost and high-speed transaction capabilities, the DApp reduces administrative costs, enhances transparency, and empowers patients with control over their medical data.
+By leveraging Filecoin and Optimism's low-cost and high-speed transaction capabilities, the DApp reduces administrative costs, enhances transparency, and empowers patients with control over their medical data.

-#### Supporting Links

-Screencast, Demo and Documentation: https://drive.google.com/drive/u/5/folders/1esP7W1uxkx2mK7eIDC0tY8Cx3VhzwhQS

-Medical Invoice DApp contract deployment: https://optimistic.etherscan.io/address/0x49009CD05805ce571DcE7b577677F73B5828aB53#code

-PPT Token Contract Deployment: https://optimistic.etherscan.io/address/0xc76F004CB35ec0971075060D4DBd6279d2252Acf#code

 # OSS Contributors, PGF Volunteers